Phillips 66: Corporate affairs

-Environmental Impact
+Environmental issues

 Pollution of the Calcasieu Estuary Bayou Verdine

 In 2003, the U.S. Environmental Protection Agency completed a remedial investigation for the Calcasieu Estuary.
 EPAs investigation found that contamination in Bayou Verdine did not pose a threat to people but was harmful to plants and animals.

 In 2010, Phillips 66 and Sasol signed a consent decree agreeing to clean up the Bayou Verdine.
 In December 2011, EPA approved the removal action work plan.
 Cleanup work began in September 2012.

 Bayou Verdine is located in a heavily industrialized area; over 30 major companies are active nearby.
 The two companies responsible for cleaning up the bayou, Phillips 66 and Sasol North America (the cleanup parties), operate a petroleum refinery and a petrochemical complex.
 Both of these facilities have operated for decades, during which time their operations contaminated bayou sediments with polycyclic aromatic hydrocarbons (PAHs) and heavy metals.
 Cleanup work began in September 2012.
 The cleanup parties first prepared a settling basin to receive sediments to be dredged from the bayou.
 Two pre-existing ponds on the refinery property had been created decades ago to provide fill for construction of nearby Interstate 10.
 One of these ponds (the east pond) was converted into the settling basin.
 It was emptied by pumping the water into the bayou.
 The bottom sediments were solidified by mixing in fly ash and a drainage system was placed at the bottom of the basin.
 Finally, the cleanup parties installed a flexible membrane liner on the bottom of the settling basin as an extra precaution.
 Bayou dredging followed.
 The cleanup parties used hydraulic dredging and mechanical excavation techniques to remove the top 1 to 2 feet of sediments from about 7,000 feet of the bayou on the Phillips 66 refinery property and downstream.
 The dredged sediment and water mixture (slurry) was then pumped through a pipeline to the settling basin, where the sediment was allowed to separate from the water by gravity settling.
 The water was tested and then released into the bayou in accordance with a discharge permit from the state.
 About 30,000 cubic yards of bayou sediments were placed in the containment cell.
 Dredging was completed in February 2014.
 During the cleanup process, EPA provided updates to the Calcasieu Estuary Task Force (a group of local leaders).
 EPA and the cleanup parties also provided fact sheets to the task force and others to keep the community informed during the cleanup.

 Violation on the Clean Water Act

-On November 21, 2024, Phillips 66 was indicted in U.S. federal court on six counts of violation the Clean Water Act.
+On November 21, 2024, Phillips 66 was indicted in U.S. federal court on six counts of violating the Clean Water Act.